ionic-zone/ionic.zone/_drafts/_articles/cli.md

 > Creates a new Capacitor project

 If you start without an existing web app project, you can use `npx` to temporarily download and install `@capacitor/cli` and use its `create` command to generate a whole Capacitor project with a rudimentary web app included (that has `@capacitor/core` installed).

-you can start inside the folder of a web app project, that already includes a `package.json` file.
-First install Capacitor by running  first before using the above command.
-This creates the initial Capacitor configuration that is needed to continue.
-I assumes your web app content currently lives in `www`.

 ## 2. Add native platforms